Building and Running Workerman Apps with ServBay

 -d

-.For example, on macOS/Linux, open another terminal window and use
+.For example, launch another terminal and use

 telnet